Who we are & what we are about

 Nonucleartrains.org.uk is the website of the Nuclear Trains Action Group (NTAG): a campaining organization opposing the transport of nuclear waste through densely populated areas such as London.
 NTAG has no ties to any energy company or industry sector, nor to any political party.

 "Nuclear trains" are trains carrying used, but extremely radioactive, nuclear fuel rods from nuclear power stations to Sellafield in Cumbria for reprocessing.
 The reprocessing is not essential, and separates out plutonium.
 The main use of plutonium is in nuclear weapons and there is a world glut of this extremely dangerous substance.
 The nuclear industry insist on calling the waste "spent fuel" but since there is little demand for plutonium it may actually have a negative value as it has to be safely stored for a very, very long time.
-The reprocessing does not reduce the total radioactivity but produces a much greater volume of somewhat lower level radioactivity, which has to be dealt with as a highly toxic waste - as well as releasing some radioactive waste into the environment.
+The reprocessing does not reduce the total radioactivity but produces a much greater volume of somewhat lower level radioactivity, which has to be dealt with as a highly toxic waste.
+Reprocessing also releases radioactive waste into the environment.

 Plans to build more nuclear power stations in the UK are still being pursued, despite the continuing disaster at Fukushima.
 If built, starting at Hinkley Point, these will create an even more radioactive environment.